 The WWF runs several programs based on its 10 principles of sustainability in Europe, North America, China, Africa and in the Middle East.

-6 billion project in development in Portugal would build 5,000 zero-carbon, zero-waste homes, hotels and shops.
+A $1.6 billion project in development in Portugal would build 5,000 zero-carbon, zero-waste homes, hotels and shops.
 The project includes Europe's largest-ever nature restoration plan in order to return more than 12,000 acres of surrounding land currently occupied by degraded logging plantations and quarries to native Mediterranean woodland.

 The United Arab Emirates has the world's largest ecological footprint per capita, according to the WWF report.
 That means each of its residents uses up more of the world's resources than any other person in the world.